 - Rectify your posture.

-- Don’t wait of exaggeration of symptoms.
+- Don’t wait for exaggeration of symptoms.

-- Don’t strain on neck.
+- Don’t strain on the neck.